MicrosoftDocs/azure-docs/articles/migrate/migrate-support-matrix-physical.md

 For Linux servers, based on the features you want to perform, you can create a user account in one of two ways:

 ### Option 1
 - You need a sudo user account on the servers that you want to discover.
-This account can be used to pull configuration and performance metadata, perform software inventory (discovery of installed applications) and enable agentless dependency analysis.
+This account can be used to pull configuration and performance metadata, perform software inventory (discovery of installed applications) and enable agentless dependency analysis using SSH connectivity.
 - You need to enable sudo access for the commands listed [here](discovered-metadata.md#linux-server-metadata).
+In addition to these commands, the user account also needs to have permissions to execute ls and netstat commands to perform agentless dependency analysis.
 - Make sure that you have enabled **NOPASSWD** for the account to run the required commands without prompting for a password every time sudo command is invoked.
 - The following Linux OS distributions are supported for discovery by Azure Migrate using an account with sudo access: